 Murfreesboro resident Thong Bacon delivered about 5 pounds of unwanted prescription and over-the-counter medications her family and friends needed to dispose of during the Tuesday, April 24, MTSU Drug Take-Back Day on campus near the Campus Pharmacy drive-thru.

 A professional hair stylist, Bacon said her contribution included “cleaning out two to three people’s houses” in a combination of family and friends.

-Expired, unused, and unwanted prescription and over-the-counter medicines were accepted.
+Expired, unused and unwanted prescription and over-the-counter medicines were accepted.
 MTSU officials collected 106.8 pounds during the day from Murfreesboro residents and the campus community.

-Sponsored by Campus Pharmacy and the University Police Department, the take-back event is part of a national collection drive led by the U.S. Drug Enforcement Agency’s efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or discarded in environmentally unsafe ways.
+Sponsored by the Campus Pharmacy and the University Police Department, the take-back event is part of a national collection drive led by the U.S. Drug Enforcement Administration’s efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or discarded in environmentally unsafe ways.

 “It’s a great program,” said Bacon, whose husband, Mike, is a manager with MTSU’s Tennessee Small Business Development Center on Medical Center Parkway in Murfreesboro.
 “I’m glad they’re doing this.
 I had been wondering where to drop things off.”

 Thong Bacon said she feels too many prescription drugs are overprescribed and go to waste.